Ankit-1204/ankit-1204.github.io/_pages/about.md

 - I Experimented with MAML (Model-Agnostic Meta-Learning) to see how models can quickly adapt to new tasks.
 - I’ve worked on implementing KMeans Clustering for image compression

-  (😅 My first shot at image compression with my own implementation!)

   <img src="/images/compress_image.jpeg" alt="Image compression image" width="450" height="450"/>

 - I have worked on implementing DQN Algo from Scratch and a wrapper for Chess environment.

   <img src="/images/chess.png" alt="Image compression image" width="500" height="500"/>

-  Check it out at https://github.com/Ankit-1204/Implementation
+  Check it out at [My Implementations](https://github.com/Ankit-1204/Implementation)
 ## FAIR AI
 🎯 I competed in the Enigma ML competition, focusing on building a model that balances accuracy and fairness, ensuring precision without bias.